Canton Street: Poultry, Pecans, and Future Luxury Lofts

-Top photo from the Dallas Municipal Archives, via the Portal to Texas History.
+Top photo is from the Dallas Municipal Archives, via the Portal to Texas History.
 It was included in a large scrapbook — I looked at every single page, which was a bit of a slog, but persistence paid off, and I was rewarded with this incredible photo which was ALL THE WAY AT THE END — p.
 166 of 169!
 The scrapbook page is here.
-(The Erie Downs Cafe is listed in the 1942 and 1945 city directories as being at 2117 Canton.
+(The Erie Downs Cafe is listed in the 1942 and 1945 city directories as being at 2117 Canton.)

 Color image from Google Street View, 2014.

 The circa-1905 photo is from a publication I neglected to note, but which I know is in the collection of the DeGolyer Library, Southern Methodist University.